Seeing Signal in a Time Series

 3. The Trend

-A single YoY reading is hard to interpret in isolation.
+A single YoY reading is hard to judge.
 Is +5.2% good or bad?
-A linear regression fitted to the YoY values provides a rough baseline.
-The slope tells you whether the series is accelerating or decelerating, and readings above the line are outperforming relative to recent history, while readings below are underperforming.
+Fit a linear regression to the YoY values.
+The slope tells you whether growth is speeding up or winding down.
+Readings above the line are outperforming; readings below are underperforming.
+The line gives each data point a context it cannot have on its own.

 YoY % with Trend